Mobile Veterinary Equipment

 Vets at Home carry mobile equipment to give your pet a thorough examination at home.
 Our mobile veterinary equipment includes an otoscope to look down your pets ears, indirect lens to see the back of their retina, doppler for blood pressure monitoring, refractometer and dipsticks to perform routine urine tests and scales for accurate weighing of cats and small dogs.
 Vets at Home can also perform needle biopsy for analysis of lumps, and collect blood samples to be sent for pathology.

-During your pet acupuncture consultation we will individually tailor a treatment plan.
+During your pet's consultation we will individually tailor a treatment plan.
 Treatments are chosen according to your pets temperament, age and condition.
-Acupuncture and biomechanical treatment is often incorporated with massage, stretches, diet and lifestyle therapy, supplements and western medications.
+Acupuncture and biomechanical treatment is often incorporated with diet and lifestyle therapy, laser treatment, supplements and western medications.

-Acupuncture is one of our most requested services and due to demand for acupuncture outside of the service area, Dr Aish also sees patients for acupuncture weekly from the Montmorency veterinary hospital.
+Acupuncture and biomechanics is one of our most requested services.
+For patients outside of our service area or those that prefer a clinic consultation Dr Aish also sees patients for these treatment modalities from the Eltham Central veterinary hospital.

 Elderly pets with arthritis can have difficulty just getting in the car to see the vet, or may just not enjoy the stress of the waiting room.
 Your senior pet can enjoy personalised service to suit their needs at home.
 Blood and urine tests, lump checks and doppler blood pressure monitoring is available to manage your senior pets conditions.